BartJolling/bartjolling.github.io/_posts/2021-04-10-beautiful-jekyll-ruby-2-7.md

 spec.add_runtime_dependency "minima", "~> 2.0"
 ...
 ~~~~
-Follow the same steps above to `bundle install`, `update` and `exec` the site.
-It should still work.
+I followed the same steps above to `bundle install`, `update` and `exec` the site.
+The page should still build and render correctly, using the *minima* theme.

 ### File Copy
-Now copy over all additional files from the Beautiful Jekyll theme, except the `/_posts`
+Then I copied all additional files from the *Beautiful Jekyll* theme, except the `/_posts/`

 | Files/Folders | Remarks                                                          |
 | ------------- | ---------------------------------------------------------------- |